-- 1. Obtain the SDK. - 2.
-Generate the code for issuing a presigned URL.
+- Obtain the SDK.
+Obtain the Java SDK from the Java SDK developer guide listed in SDK Overview. - Generate the code for issuing a presigned URL.
 For details, see Authentication of Signature in a URL.

 The following example describes how to use Java for development on the app server.